 - The website is secure.
 Whenever you provide sensitive financial information over the internet, you want to know your data is secure.
 The IRS EFTPS site keeps user data safe by requiring a three-step identification process each time you log into the site.

 - You can schedule payments up to one year in advance.
 EFTPS allows users to schedule tax payments up to 365 days in advance, which is helpful for quarterly estimated tax payments.
 You can also cancel scheduled payments as long as there are more than two business days before the payment is scheduled to be drafted from your bank account.

 - You’ll receive immediate confirmation of your payment.
 When you send a check to the IRS through the mail, you just have to hope it doesn’t get lost in transit.
 When you pay electronically, you’ll receive an immediate email confirmation that your payment went through and an acknowledgment number you can use to track the payment down later, if necessary.
 You can also check your payment history online.

 The one drawback of using EFTPS is how long it takes to get started.
 Due to the extensive security protocols in place, registering to use the system can take several days.
 Here’s how it works:

 - Enroll online.
-Go to EFTPS.gov and select “Enroll.”
+The first time you go to EFTPS.gov, select “Enroll.”
 Accept the legal notice, then select “Business” to enroll your business or “Individual” to enroll yourself.
 Enter the requested information and hit “Submit.”